Basketball Evolution: 3-point shot evolution in Serie A

 This analysis has been performed on the Italian championship but the reasons found and the conclusions are valid for all European and American basketball.
 There will probably be some differences in the values, but the trends found are the same.

-The growth of 3-point shot can be seen from the chart below, which shows the shots attempted per 100 possession by all the teams over the past 30 seasons:
+The 3-point shot evolution can be seen from the chart below, which shows the shots attempted per 100 possession by all the teams over the past 30 seasons:

 From the 1987-1988 season, the Lega Basket website offers the boxscores of the teams and all the players, divided by the 3 main roles, guards, forwards, and centers.
 The previous seasons, unfortunately, don’t have this option.